Harrison Bader Player Props: Yankees vs. Astros

 Harrison Bader At The Plate

-- Bader is batting .260 with nine doubles, two triples, seven home runs and six walks.
+- Bader has nine doubles, two triples, seven home runs and seven walks while hitting .256.

-- Bader has reached base via a hit in 38 games this season (of 58 played), and had multiple hits in 11 of those games.

-- Bader has driven home a run in 19 games this season (32.8%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on three occasions..
+- Bader has driven in a run in 19 games this year (32.2%), including 11 games with more than one RBI (18.6%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 25 of 58 games this season, and more than once 4 times.
+- In 26 of 59 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.